gloriacjq/Leetcode_Notes/2021-02 Daily Challenge/2021-02-14-Daily-Challenge.md

 Need to spend more time on graph problem solving, not very good at graph theory.

-Use queue to traverse the nodes and coloring adjacent nodes with different.
+Use queue to traverse the nodes and coloring adjacent nodes with different colors (0 or 1).

 ```c++
 class Solution {